nspragg/iplayer-web-async-workshop/fundamentals/questions.md

 * _Complete the implementation of [isUnique](./lib/creation/unique.js) to determine if a given string contains unique characters (boolean return type). **This function must be implemented as an async function**.
 DO NOT directly use a `Promise`.
 Optional: to make the exercise more difficult, only use arrays._

-* _Complete the implementation of [convert](./lib/creation/convertWithNative.js) to convert a third party promise to a native JS promise._
+* _Complete the implementation of [convert](./lib/creation/convertWithNative.js) to convert a given third party promise to a native JS promise._

-* _Complete the implementation of [convert](./lib/creation/convertWithoutPromise.js) to convert a third party promise to a native JS promise **without using a promise directly**._
+* _Complete the implementation of [convert](./lib/creation/convertWithoutPromise.js) to convert a given third party promise to a native JS promise **without using a promise directly**._

-* _Complete the implementation of [toPromise](./lib/creation/toPromise.js) to convert legacy callback function to return a promise._
+* _Complete the implementation of [toPromise](./lib/creation/toPromise.js) to convert a legacy callback function to return a promise._

 * _Complete the implementation of [toCallback](./lib/creation/toCallback.js) that converts a given function (that returns a Promise) to a `callback` based function._